Freedmbt/Freedmbt/README.md

 Hello!
 My name is Bradley Freedman and I am an award-winning programmer and an Honors student studying Computer Science, Mathematics, and Interdisciplinary Studies at James Madison University.
-I am honored to serve as one of the seven ambassadors for the university's Computer Science department and will be furthering this work by mentoring children within the field in the coming winter.
+I am honored to serve as one of the ten ambassadors for the university's Computer Science department and will be furthering this work by mentoring children within the field in the coming winter.